 that you can edit.
 To open the inspector, use the

-function or click the Property Inspector icon on the figure toolbar.
+function or click the Property Inspector button on the figure toolbar.